cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 command to be run in a database (the `DROP EXTENSION` command typically removes those objects).

-For such libraries, Cloud Native PostgreSQL automatically handles the creation and removal of the extension in all databases that accept a connection in the cluster, identified by the following query:
+For such libraries, CloudNativePG automatically handles the creation and removal of the extension in all databases that accept a connection in the cluster, identified by the following query: